Breakfast Biscuits For Both Carnivores And VegHeads

 Scale

-• one can of buttermilk biscuits
+• 1 can of buttermilk biscuits

-• a few slices of hardwood smoked bacon
+• A few slices of hardwood smoked bacon

-• a few slices of fake/soy bacon
+• A few slices of fake/soy bacon

-• a couple of organic free-range vegetarian fed eggs
+• 2 organic free-range vegetarian fed eggs

 Instructions